 Human beings survived for thousands of years just by using the gifts Mother Nature gave us: the plants, roots, herbs, and berries which keep us healthy and give us energy.

 I’ve had a lot of fun writing this blog and I hope you’ve enjoyed hearing my stories and seeing my photos.
 If you think your friends and family on social media would enjoy reading this, I encourage you to share the article.
 Look for the “SHARE” buttons at the top and bottom of this page.

-I also hope you take these tips to heart and really try to make the Mediterranean “Longevity” Diet a bigger part of your food plan…especially if you’re interested in getting slim, having youthful-looking skin, and living a long, active life!
+I also hope you take these tips to heart and really try to incorporate the Mediterranean “Longevity” Diet into your daily meals…especially if you’re interested in getting slim, having youthful-looking skin, and living a long, active life!